bjm31/Spring2019-COP3530-Fang-project-3-bjm31_public/README.md

 ## Preparation:

-To complete this project, you need to make sure that you have read the following (notice that topics build upon each other):
+To complete this project, you need to make sure that you have read the following (notice that topics between projects build upon each other):

 - Chapter 3 - Strings
 - Chapter 4 - Array and Vector Basics